ramnab/ramn-test/CAPITA/reporting/mi/README.md

 There are a number of inter-dependencies which means deployment needs to occur in a specific sequence.

+Once deployed, updates to Common account or Customer account can be conducted independently of one-another

 ## Prerequisites

 1. awsume